MohamedTahaAmer/react-files-icons/README.md

 `react-files-icons` is a collection of file and folder icons for `React` applications.
 This package provides 1200 SVG icons for files and folders.

-You can pass the file or folder name and we will infer the appropriate Icon to display.
+> You can pass file or folder name and `react file icons` will infer the appropriate Icon to display.

 All the Icons are JSX components that accepts all props that can be passed to a JSX Element, allowing for easy styling and total control over the appearance of the icons.